ThomasWink/AML_project/README.md

 # Preface
 This is an implementation of Snapshot Ensembles with some extensions.
 The original repository can be found at https://github.com/titu1994/Snapshot-Ensembles.
-The changes are mostly related to our new implementations, but some changes are made to be compatible with TensorFlow 2.4.1 as a backend and Keras 2.3.1.
+The changes are mostly related to our new implementations, but some changes are made to be compatible with newer versions of TensorFlow as a backend and Keras.
+Some arguments that we added to training and/or prediction files are the folowing:
+- validation : This ensures that the training set is split into a training and a validation set.
+- seed: This is a random seed for some extra experiments
+- optimize: The option to weigh snapshots based on multivariate Gaussian distributions is added to this argument.

 From now the this will be the README file from the original repository.
 All files that we edited or added in comparison with the original repository are marked as such.